Primetime Emmy Award for Outstanding Lead Actor in a Limited or Anthology Series or Movie

 The Primetime Emmy Award for Outstanding Lead Actor in a Limited or Anthology Series or Movie is an award presented annually by the Academy of Television Arts & Sciences (ATAS).
 It is given in honor of an actor who has delivered an outstanding performance in a leading role on a television limited series or television movie for the primetime network season.

 The award was first presented at the 7th Primetime Emmy Awards on March 7, 1955, to Robert Cummings, for his performance as Juror #8 on the Studio One episode "Twelve Angry Men".
 It has undergone several name changes, with the category split into two categories at the 25th Primetime Emmy Awards: Outstanding Lead Actor in a Special Program – Drama or Comedy; and Outstanding Lead Actor in a Limited Series.
 By the 31st Primetime Emmy Awards, the categories were merged into one, and it has since undergone several name changes, leading to its current title.

-Since its inception, the award has been given to 58 actors.
-Michael Keaton is the current recipient of the award, for his portrayal of Dr. Samuel Finnix on Dopesick.
+Since its inception, the award has been given to 59 actors.
+Stephen Graham is the current recipient of the award, for his portrayal of Eddie Miller on Adolescence.
 Laurence Olivier has won the most awards in this category, with four, while Hal Holbrook has received the most nominations for the award, on seven occasions.